alligatorio/editor-snippets/README.md

 Here are some useful snippets for writing posts for Alligator.io.
 Each snippet has a version for Atom, VS Code and Sublime Text.
 Sorry VI users 😆!

-Thanks to [this snippet generator](https://github.com/pawelgrzybek/snippet-generator) for making it!
+Thanks to [this snippet generator](https://github.com/pawelgrzybek/snippet-generator) for making it easy!

 ## Table of contents